|Deviant Login||Shop||Join deviantART for FREE||Take the Tour|

 Manga started around 12-13th century, the Japanese Fujiwara Period.
 Animal caricatures known seen on picture scrolls are an early form of narrative.
 They show mischief and fun doodles, and they are actually an early example of Japanese art that is breaking away from their Chinese

-The Visual Narrative ProjectWelcome to the first Film in Progress article!
+The ArmsmastersWelcome once again to Film in Progress!
 This is a series of articles I am doing on works in progress by filmmakers and animators.
 Sometimes in our line of work we don't have a lot to show for a long time because lets be honest, production time for film or animation takes an awful long time so it's difficult to show people what you're working on.
 So what I hope to achieve in these series of articles is to give you a chance to talk about something you're working on, and if you have stills and other pieces of development work you can show it off here as well!

 To take part in this project or for more information just send me a note I can talk to you (and your team if applicable) about it!